We extend warm greetings to those who are new to the Guild, and gratitude

 for some visual highlights of what turned out to be a deeply moving occasion.

-THE GUILD'S 2017 GIELGUD PRESENTATION
+THE GUILD'S 2017 GIELGUD PRESENTATION TO SIR DAVID HARE

 October 15 of that year, when the Guild paid tribute to playwright David Hare.
 Sir David was the first dramatist to receive an award